Russian occupation of Ukraine: Suppression of Ukrainian culture

 United Nations special rapporteurs have condemned the Russian occupation authorities for attempting "to erase local [Ukrainian] culture, history, and language" and to forcibly replace it with Russian language and culture.
 Monuments and places of worship have been razed, while Ukrainian history books and literature deemed to be "extremist" have been seized from public libraries and destroyed.
 Civil servants and teachers have been detained for their refusal to implement Russian policy.
 The International Court of Justice ruled that Russia had broken the Convention on the Elimination of Racial Discrimination by restricting school classes in the Ukrainian language in occupied Crimea.

+Resistance

+During the first months of the 2022 invasion, residents of a number of newly occupied cities held public demonstrations against the Russian occupation.
+Open protest subsequently became increasingly difficult as Russian authorities detained and abused people suspected of opposing the occupation.
+By late 2022, open protest had largely given way to more clandestine forms of resistance.

+Clandestine resistance has included gathering and passing intelligence to Ukrainian forces, pro-Ukrainian messaging, and attacks on Russian military targets and occupation officials.
+A 2023 analysis by the Royal United Services Institute described intelligence gathering and assistance with the targeting of Russian forces as the principal function of resistance networks, with direct action playing a more limited role.
+A 2025 study of resistance networks documented acts of sabotage, ambushes and attacks on occupation officials, particularly in occupied parts of Zaporizhzhia and Kherson oblasts and in Crimea.

 Collaboration

+Russian occupation authorities have relied on local collaborators as well as officials and other personnel sent from Russia.
+At the same time, the UN Human Rights Office has documented cases in which Russian forces used threats, detention and violence to coerce Ukrainian public-sector workers into cooperating with occupation authorities.

 Following the liberation of occupied territories, thousands of civilians were accused of collaboration.
 They are tried by a single judge without a jury.
 The offense is punished by up to ten years of prison, with some of those convicted getting three or five years of prison.
 The accused include people who worked as volunteers and held administrative positions during the occupation.